ifoundu/Notes-on-JS-Book/README.md

-# Notes-on-JS-The-Definitive-Guide-
+# notes of personal comprehension

-&lt;JavaScript: The Definitive Guide>,notes,personal comprehension on reading and learning, in Chinese
+on reading and learning <JavaScript: The Definitive Guide> , in Chinese